 One example is their line of hybrid bikes.

 These combine the comfort of mountain bikes with the quickness of road bikes.

 Another breakthrough for Trek came when they opened their own retail store.

-Not only did it serve as a sales training center, it also proved to be an effective outlet for testing ideas and innovations before releasing them to the broader market.
+Not only did it serve as a sales training center.
+But it also proved to be an effective outlet for testing ideas and innovations before releasing them to the broader market.

-Trek is another manufacturer who recognized and responded to the specific needs of women cyclists by designing a bike specifically for women, with the appropriate dimensions, fit and style.
+Trek is another manufacturer that recognized and responded to the specific needs of women cyclists.
+So they designing a bike specifically for women, with the appropriate dimensions, fit, and style.

-Today Trek is best known for its high-quality hybrid and mountain bikes – as well as their solidly-performing road bicycles.
+Today Trek is best known for its high-quality hybrid and mountain bikes.
+And also well as their solidly-performing road bicycles.

 Trek bikes offer a combination of performance, value, and reliability in a lightweight design.

 Cervélo claims that it builds the lightest and fastest professional bikes for tracks and roads.
 That is one of the reasons that it is on our list of best road bike brands.

 Currently, Cervélo manufactures five different lines of bikes including their C-Series, R-series And S-series of road bikes.